Daniel J. Frey

 Things to be taken advantage of.

-This President and his defenders use the goodwill of those that follow the rules to hide their corruption.
+This President and his defenders use the goodwill of those who follow the rules to hide their corruption.

-One horrible lie after another rain out of the mouths of these people spinning a myth greedily gobbled up by the fearful.
+One horrible lie after another rained out of the mouths of these people, spinning a myth greedily gobbled up by the fearful.

 Who can stop them?